Important Disclosure — Please Read

 First Consultation

 How buyer agents are compensated changed in BC in 2024.
 In many transactions, the buyer agent commission is still offered by the seller through the listing, but this is not automatic.
-Ask your agent to explain how they are paid for any transaction you are considering.
+Ask your agent to explain how they are compensated for any transaction you are considering.
+Commission is negotiable and not set by law.

 Step 4